 Stalin’s Plan to Invade Spain

 The United Kingdom and the United States maintain an uneasy alliance with the regimes of António de Oliveira Salazar in Portugal and Francisco Franco in Spain.
 The Soviet Union had supported the Republic in the Spanish Civil War and lost.
 With Franco’s fascist allies defeated in World War II, Stalin is out for revenge.

-Hence also the Soviet Union’s support for the communists in France and Italy.
-An invasion of Spain would require either as a springboard.
+This is another reason for the Soviet Union to back the communists in France and Italy; an invasion of Spain would require either as a springboard.

 Click here to learn more about Stalin’s plan to invade Spain.

 In the Far North, the Soviets are building a 55-mile dam between Alaska and Siberia to keep icebergs and Arctic currents out of the Pacific Ocean, which would allow warm southern currents to sweep unchecked up the eastern shore of Siberia and down the western coast of North America.
 Warm water from the Pacific would be pumped back into the Arctic and transform the now-frozen region into a blossoming landscape.
 At least, in theory.

 The Americans object to the plan, which means the dam might never reach Alaska.
 Unless the Russians were to take back what they sold in 1867…

 Click here to learn more about the Soviet plan to thaw the Arctic.